gebbber/vstring/README.md

 ```
 ...and that's it!
 (I know you won't forget to `app.listen()`!)

-Obviously, you can use verification strings for several purposes, specifying a different `action` for each, and provide a respective handler function.
+Obviously, you can use verification strings for several purposes, specifying a different `action` for each, and provide a respective handler function for each action.
 - The strings can have whatever parameters you'll need in your handler
-- The strings are all mounted at the same place, simplifying your routing table.
+- The strings are all mounted at the same place, keeping your routing clean.

 There are some bells and whistles you might want to be aware of...

 ---
-# API Details
+## API - Setting Configuration Options
-## Configuration Options: `vstring.use({...options})`
+## `vstring.use(options)`
 `vstring.use` sets any configuration option, or multiple at once.
 The following are available options, and each also has helper functions to set them more conveniently; examples shown below.

 ---
-## `options.bytes = 32`
+### `options.bytes = 32`
 Number of bytes to use for the string.
 Default is `32`, producing a 64-digit hexadecimal string.
 Recommended not to change.

 Examples: